Goldnboy26/API-MASTER/README.md

     ```json
     // example data
     {
-    "thoughtText": "Here's a cool thought...",
+    "thoughtText": "just hit a new PR in the gym, U Mirin BRO?...",
     "username": "Goldnboy26",
     "userId":
     }